NITCbase/nitcbase.github.io/docs/Design/Physical Layer.md

 * An attribute is a column or a field in a relation.
 * A database is a collection of relations.

-*Nitcbase organizes these catalogs as relations.
+*NITCbase organizes these catalogs as relations.
 Hence the block structures used for the catalogs are record block structures.*

 ---